 scheduling-A reference to the SchedulingParameters object.
 When null, the default value is governed by the associated scheduler; a new object is created when the default value is not null.
-(See PriorityScheduler.)
+(See PriorityScheduler.).
+When the Affinity is not defined in scheduling, then the affinity that will be used is the one of the creating Thread.
+However, this default affinity will not appear when calling getSchedulingParameters, unless explicitly set using this method.

-- IllegalRealtimeArgumentException-when scheduling is not compatible with the associated scheduler.
-Also when this schedulable may not use the heap and scheduling is located in heap memory. - IllegalAssignmentError-when this object cannot hold a reference to scheduling or scheduling cannot hold a reference to this. - IllegalTaskStateException-when the task is active and the new scheduling parameters are not compatible with the current scheduler or the intersection of affinity in scheduling and the affinity of this object's realtime thread group does not correspond to a valid affinity.
+- StaticIllegalArgumentException-when scheduling is not compatible with the associated scheduler.
+Also when this schedulable may not use the heap and scheduling is located in heap memory. - IllegalAssignmentError-when this object cannot hold a reference to scheduling or scheduling cannot hold a reference to this. - IllegalTaskStateException-when the task is active and the new scheduling parameters are not compatible with the current scheduler or when the task is active and the affinity in scheduling is not a subset of the affinity of this object's RealtimeThreadGroup or when the task is active and the affinity in scheduling is invalid.